What Not to Miss When Visiting the Black Hills, South Dakota

 Wild Bill's Grave

 On our final day, we will take a drive West on I-90 to Sturgis, exit at Sturgis, and follow the signs up the canyon to Deadwood.
-As you drive into Deadwood, main street will be on your right.
-Parking in the summer can be difficult but there is a metered lot near the Silverado Casino, and another parking garage in the middle of downtown.
+As you drive into Deadwood, the main street will be on your right.
+Parking in the summer can be difficult, but there is a metered lot near the Silverado Casino and another parking garage in the middle of downtown.

 Walking downtown speaks for itself with the many historical buildings.
 Signs will point you to where Wild Bill was shot, where the infamous murderer was caught, and if you find the right saloon you can even see the chair he was sitting in mounted above the door.
 I'm not going to tell you all the secrets, but trust that if you find one place that claims it is Saloon #10, you also may just find another.

 They do a reenactment inside of the Saloon #10 where the chair is.
 The actors even take the battle out into the street.
 It is an amazing fun and good time in Deadwood.
 Stop by the Celebrity Casino for some cool exhibits, and of course the Morning Star which is owned by actor Kevin Costner and has many exhibits from his career including costumes from Dances with Wolves, Waterworld, and many others.

 You can also go up to Mt.
 Moriah Cemetery and see Wild Bill's grave year round.
 Even if the tours are closed you are allowed to find the gravesite on your own, which is not hard to do.
 Wild Bill's grave is marked with a large headstone and Calamity Jane is buried right next to him.
 The trip to the cemetery is interesting, especially since you get a full view of the town down below you.
 If you are a fan of the HBO show Deadwood, you definitely shouldn't miss this spot.